Erwin Redl: Whiteout at Campbell Art Park

 with support from gold sponsor Farmers Bank

-Whiteout is an installation by artist Erwin Redl (born in Austria, based out of Ohio and New York) that uses a grid of 550 suspended LED bulbs to animate Campbell Art Park.
-The bulbs turn off and on according to a computer program, creating a series of moving patterns that work in tandem with the surrounding environment.
+Whiteout was an installation by artist Erwin Redl (born in Austria, based out of Ohio and New York) that used a grid of 550 suspended LED bulbs to animate Campbell Art Park.
+The bulbs turned off and on according to a computer program, creating a series of moving patterns that worked in tandem with the surrounding environment.

 Redl became well known for light installations that played across the facades of buildings.
-In this incarnation of Whiteout, the lights in the middle of the park interact with nature, reflecting off the grass and trees, swaying as the Oklahoma wind blows.
+In this incarnation of Whiteout, the lights in the middle of the park interacted with nature, reflected off the grass and trees, swayed as the Oklahoma wind blew.
 In New York, Whiteout was surrounded by skyscrapers and honking cars.
-In OKC, the installation has a more serene environment, and at night, access to the stars.
+In OKC, the installation had a more serene environment, and at night, access to the stars.

 Payne Family | SSM Health St. Anthony Hospital

 Clements Food Foundation | Downtown Oklahoma City Initiatives

 Broadway Wine Merchants